trstlabs/intento/docs/docs/getting-started/architecture.md

 ## Conclusion

 Intento’s architecture enables secure, scalable, and efficient execution of decentralized workflows.
-By integrating ICS and IBC, Intento provides a next-generation solution for cross-chain orchestration while maintaining self-custodial security.
-Intento is set to scale alongside the Cosmos ecosystem, ensuring a robust and future-proof infrastructure for intent-based action flows.
+By integrating IBC, Intento provides a next-generation solution for cross-chain orchestration while maintaining self-custodial security.
+Intento is set to scale to support a wide range of chains and VMs, ensuring a robust and future-proof infrastructure for intent-based action flows.